blekane/Devopseasylearning/Bash-Shell-Scripting/Shell-Scripting-Examples-01/project/Project-8-July-2021/README.md

 ## Hand on:
-Write a script that will run on Centos and Ubuntu servers.
-The script is going to do the following:
+Write a script that will run on Centos and Ubuntu servers.The script is going to do the following:
 - update the system
 - installed wget
 - installed curl
 - installed apache or httpd webserver
 -  Download and host the following website: https://linux-devops-course.s3.amazonaws.com/WEB+SIDE+HTML/static-website-example.zip

+Just a little happy new year script assignment for those who have requested.
+(It no mandatory though.)

+Please write a script that will run on Centos (Red Hat) and Ubuntu servers.
+The script is going to do the following:
+- Update the system
+- Installed wget
+- Installed curl
+- Installed apache or HTTPD webserver
+- Checked the memory, the root filesystem available
+- Check if the user administrator exists.
+If yes, the script should not create the user.
+If not, the script should create a user.

 ## How to Compare Strings in Bash